 COMPUTER ENGINEERING ADMISSION INFORMATION

-Administered by the Department of Electrical and Computer Engineering.
+Administered by the Department of Electrical, Computer, and Biomedical Engineering.
 The Computer Engineering B.Eng.
 Degree Program is accredited by the Canadian Engineering Accreditation Board.

 How To Apply For Admission

 Application to Ryerson University is completed online through the Ontario Universities' Application Centre (www.ouac.on.ca).

 The computer revolution has created vast industries and countless jobs that employ professionals educated in electrical and computer engineering, computer science and information technology— all closely related disciplines involving the understanding and design of computers and computational processes.
 Computer profession specialties constitute a continuum.
 At one pole is computer science, which is primarily concerned with theory, design and implementation of software— the product being a computer program.
 At the other pole is computer engineering, primarily concerned with firmware (the micro-code that controls processors), hardware (the processors themselves, as well as entire computers), software (system-level and user/application-level) and interfacing systems (both at hardware and software level) that will allow computer systems to communicate with the outside world as well as with each other.
 It is not possible, however, to draw a clear line between the two disciplines; many practitioners function to at least some extent as both computer engineers and computer scientists.
 Computer Engineers distinguish themselves with their versatile set of skills: they can design and build computers, interface them with the outside world and make them talk to each other, develop firmware and also create system-level and user/application-level software.